MateuszZalew/home-SIEM-lab/README.md

 The first step was to determine whether Wazuh already had support for pfSense filterlog events.

 The logs were tested using the Wazuh log analysis tool `'wazuh-logtest`.
-A raw UDP filterlog that we got in the previous step was passed:
+A raw UDP `filterlog` event obtained in the previous step was submitted to the tool:

 ```
 sudo /var/ossec/bin/wazuh-logtest